skyler22wilson/midterm_project/README.md

 Step 8- Discuss on solutions to the problems stated and challenges faced during the project.

-## Results

-Tableau Visualization and Dashboard
-- Shows the attack types frequently use in terrorist attacks.
-- shows the number of people killed per attack over the years.
-- Shows the number of events and attack types per region.
-- Shows people killed vs property value over time.
-- Shows geographical map of number of people killed per country.
-- Shows the number of suicide attacks per country.
-- Shows targeted areas and number of casualties.

 ## Problem question

-What are the determinant factors that result to the number of casualties in terrorist attacks?
+1) What are the determinant factors for the number of casualties in terrorist attacks?
-With R-squared of 45%,the model indicates how much of the variation of a dependent variables is explained by an independent variable in a regression.
-'extended'- How long the attack lasted.
-'attacktype1_txt' - Weapon used for the attack.
-'success'- Attacks mark as successfull or not.
-'suicide' - Whether it was a suicide attack or not.
-'nwound' - Number of people wounded in the attack.
-'guncertain1' - Guns used in the attack.
-'weaptype1_txt' - Types of weapon used in the attack.
-'nkillter' - Number of terrorists killed in the attack.
-'nwoundte'- Number of terrorists wounded in the attack.
+2) What, if any were the determining factors in target selection for terror events?

+# Results

+1. The R-squared value for the model that determines what factors affect the number of casualties in terroris attacks was 45%.
+This suggests that only 45% of the variation in the independant variable (nkill) is explained by the dependant variables.
+However, the F statistic of 3434 and suggests that the dependent variables were significant predictors of the independent variable.
+Additionally the Log-likelihood of -1.999x10^5 suggests that the model does not fit the data well which emphasizes the results in the R-squared.
+2. The R-squared value for the second model is only 14% this suggests taht the dependent variables only explain 14% of the variation in the independent variable (targtype1).
+Additionally the Log-likeilehood has a value of -1.89x10^5 whcih suggests a poor model fit.
+However, the F statistic of 138.2 suggests that the dependent variables are significant predictors of the independant variable.
+In other words this model suggests that the selection of target type for terror events is nearly random.

+In both models, high correlation and multicolliniarity could have been major factors that affect model fit.

 ## Challenges

-Although, the dataset provided alot of interesting features, but there were alot of missing values that limited the our ability to provide robust analysis and modeling.
+Although, the dataset provided alot of interesting features, but there were alot of missing values that limited our ability to provide robust analysis and modeling.
+Additionally, many variables were highly correlated which made fitting our models quite challenging.

 ## Future Goals

-Future goals will be to carry out a business research that can provide detailed and better information on events related to global terrorism.
+Future goals will be to carry out additional research that can provide more detailed  information on events related to global terrorism which we could then use to improve our models and yeild more robust results.
+Additionally, we would also like to run a model on categorical variables such as the success of attacks using a random forest or generalized linear model.